Adoption at CAP

 We believe in having personal contact and support through the entire adoption process.
 This provides reassurance for families and the children they adopt, and ultimately leads to successful adoptions.

 We also believe that the adoption process includes thorough preparation of the family before the adoption, and lots of support even after finalization - once a CAP family, always a CAP family!

 Typically, our adoptive families are spread out throughout New York State, to assure that we can maintain close ties throughout the process.
-We will continue to be available to provide addtional resources to families nationally as they contact CAP.
+We will continue to be available to provide additional resources to families nationally as they contact CAP.

-How to Become an Adoptive Family
+Become an Adoptive Family

 There are more than 125,000 children and youths in foster care who are waiting for a forever family.
 Could you be the one to be that family for them?